Quiq raises $12.5 million to bring bots and messaging to customer service

 How it works

-When integrated into a website or app, the customer clicks on whatever options a business has made available — be it live web chat, SMS, Facebook Messenger, or the rest — and can instantly message the company.
+With Quiq integrated into a website or app, the customer clicks on whatever options a business has made available — be that live web chat, SMS, Facebook Messenger, or the rest — and can instantly message the company.

-Customer service agents will then see all the inbound communications, aggregated in a single interface.
-Also, the Quiq platform can automatically group messages together from the same user, even if they message from different platforms — so if someone messages via SMS one day, and then Messenger the next (for example), it would all be in a single conversation.
+Customer service agents will see all inbound communications aggregated within a single interface.
+The Quiq platform can also automatically group messages together from the same user, even if the individual sends messages from different platforms — if someone messages via SMS one day and Messenger the next (for example), it would all be seen in a single conversation.

-Additionally, Quiq integrates with third-party platforms such as Salesforce, so if a customer contacts a company through other non-messaging channels (e.g. telephone), the information from this can also be funneled into the broader cross-channel conversation.
+Additionally, Quiq integrates with third-party platforms such as Salesforce, so if a customer contacts a company through other non-messaging channels (e.g. telephone), the information from this interaction can also be funneled into the broader cross-channel conversation.

 In 2019, not all communications are carried out in a traditional human-to-human exchange.
-And that is why Quiq supports chatbots — this could be ones that a company has embraced itself, or alternatively Quiq also helps businesses create their own bots to automate elements of the conversation.
-This could be used if a human customer service agent isn’t available, to help route a query to the correct representative, to troubleshoot customer problems, or even garner feedback.
+That is why Quiq supports chatbots — those a company has embraced itself, or by helping businesses create their own bots to automate elements of the conversation.
+Bots could be used if a human customer service agent isn’t available, to help route a query to the correct representative, to troubleshoot customer problems, or even to garner feedback.

-It’s worth noting here that despite WhatsApp’s popularity in the messaging realm, it isn’t in fact supported by Quiq yet — something that Myer attributes to its focus on the domestic market.
+It’s worth noting that despite WhatsApp’s popularity in the messaging realm, it isn’t in fact supported by Quiq yet — something Myer attributes to his company’s focus on the domestic market.

 “Quiq is focused on first growing our business in North America before international expansion,” Myer told VentureBeat.
 “WhatsApp has not been a high priority for our target companies in the U.S., but it’s certainly a messaging channel we plan to add in the future.
-Quiq’s has been architected to make it easy to plug in new messaging channels.”
+Quiq has been architected to make it easy to plug in new messaging channels.”

-In terms of pricing, Quiq doesn’t charge on a per-user basis — instead it adopts a usage-based approach, meaning the more conversations a company has with its customers, the more they will pay.
+In terms of pricing, Quiq doesn’t charge on a per-user basis — instead it adopts a usage-based approach, meaning the more conversations a company has with its customers, the more it pays.
 A “conversation” is defined as any number of messages that are exchanged between the company and a customer in a 24-hour period.

 By way of example, $500 per month will get a company 750 SMS conversations, 500 messaging chats, and 2000 outbound “broadcast” notifications.
 For $1,000 a month, those numbers are pretty much doubled, and if a company requires more, well, they’ll need to negotiate a price.